embuxLinux/embuxlinux.github.io/source/install.md

 The Embux app is not designed for Windows.
 Consider installing Linux on the source computer, then follow the procedure for Linux.
 ```

 1. **Download Embux App:** Download the appropriate Embux app executable (.exe) from the Embux GitHub repository.
+   * Please note there are 3 builds for Windows: `x86`, `x66_64`, and `arm`.
+You can still use `x86_64` and `x86` on ARM, but they are not native to ARM processors.
+Similarly you can still use `x86` on `x86_64` but not `arm`.
-You can find a link to the repository in the sidebar.
+   * You can find a link to the repository in the sidebar.
+   * **Warning:** Don't use packages provided by chocolatey, etc. These repositories have been known for hosting outdated software.

-2. **Optional: Sideload a Custom Embux Image:** If you want to install Embux Beta, a testing version of Embux, or any modified version of Embux, store the ISO in `C:\Embux.iso`.
+3. **Optional: Sideload a Custom Embux Image:** If you want to install Embux Beta, a testing version of Embux, or any modified version of Embux, store the ISO in `C:\Embux.iso`.

-3. **Run Embux App:** Run the Embux app by finding it in your downloads folder.
+4. **Run Embux App:** Run the Embux app by finding it in your downloads folder.

-4. **Follow Embux App Instructions:** The Embux app will guide you through the installation process, including selecting the target device, and initiating the installation.
+5. **Follow Embux App Instructions:** The Embux app will guide you through the installation process, including selecting the target device, and initiating the installation.

-5. **Monitor Installation Progress:** Observe the progress bar in the Embux app as the installation unfolds.
+6. **Monitor Installation Progress:** Observe the progress bar in the Embux app as the installation unfolds.
 Once the installation is complete, a notification will appear.

-6. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device.
+7. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device.
 The device should boot into the newly installed Embux system.

 :::